Ayurveda is an ancient Vedic system of

 three vital elements.

-Ayurveda also uses the knowledge and wisdom
+Ayurved also uses the knowledge and wisdom

 attained from yoga and astrology for